 The directorate is responsible for a range of analytical, planning and contracting activities in support of the broader ICS system.
 Planning activities include the development and coordination of system-wide strategic, operational, and service-level plans, which incorporate the key elements of resources (financial and workforce), performance and activity.

-The team work in support of the ICB Transformation Boards to support pathway and performance improvement, the implementation of plans to deliver agreed targets/ trajectories, and work on performance improvement activities.
+The team works in support of the ICB Transformation Boards to support pathway and performance improvement, medicines optimisation, the implementation of plans to deliver agreed targets/ trajectories, and work on performance improvement activities.
 The directorate is responsible for negotiating, monitoring and managing a significant ICB contract portfolio covering acute, community and primary care and hosted services on behalf of London ICBs (e.g. NHS 111) and for system operational and pressures management.

-Operations directorate
+Corporate directorate

-The team support the Board to design and maintain effective systems of governance, assurance and reporting and lead on the ICB’s interactions with the internal and external audit programme and other compliance and regulatory activities.
+The team supports the Board to design and maintain effective systems of governance, assurance and reporting and lead on the ICB’s interactions with the internal and external audit programme and other compliance and regulatory activities.

 Borough Local Care Partnership (LCP) directorates